e-CORS/spotify-searcher-server/README.md

 # spotify-searcher-server

-# This project uses Node.Js, Express, Axios and Primsa
+This project uses Node.Js, Express, Axios, and Primsa